UltraMessaging/um_perf/README.md

 You don't want your testing to interfere with others, and you don't want others' activities to interfere with your test.

-Also take note of the publisher's 10G interface IP address.
+Also, take note of the publisher's 10G interface IP address.
 Ours is 10.29.4.121.
 It is usually possible to mask off the final 8 bits and use the CIDR form of the network address.
 For example: "10.29.4.0/24".
-This can typically be used by all hosts on the same LAN.
+All hosts can typically use this on the same LAN.

 #### UM Configuration File